-Curino et al. presented Schism [9], the approach for automated data partitioning that we build upon in our present work.
-Besides lacking support for independent transactions, Schism as it stands can not be applied to stored-procedure style DTM transactions, which further motivates our work.
-For the sake of completeness, in this section we overview Schism and describe how it works.
+Curino et al. presented Schism [9], the approach for automated data partitioning that we build upon in this work.
+Besides lacking support for independent transactions, Schism as is can not be applied to storedprocedure style DTM transactions, which further motivates our work.
+For completeness, in this section we overview Schism and describe how it works.

 Schism takes as input a representative workload in the form of an SQL trace, and the desired number of partitions.
-It then proposes partitioning and replication schemes that minimize the proportion of distributed transactions, while promoting single-partition transactions.
+It then proposes partitioning and replication schemes that minimize the proportion of distributed transactions, while promoting singlepartition transactions.
 This is done in order to increase performance, as single-partition transactions are fast.
-The proportion of distributed transaction represents a measure of the partitioning quality.
-The fewer distributed transactions there are, the higher the quality of the partitioning.
+The proportion of distributed transactions is a measure of the partitioning quality.
+The fewer distributed transactions there are, the higher the partitioning quality.
 The partitioning process has four phases: